paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-syntax.md

 </div>
 ```

-This is particularly useful for removing some redundancy in your code.
+This is particularly useful for making your code more DRY.
 For example:

 ```html
 <input export component as="Input"